 If it can’t be proven, is it theoretically possible?

 According to NASA, it’s physically impossible.
-But if you believe in a God of miracles… well… anything goes; so let’s move on.
+There’s just no way for the entire planet to come to a complete stop, and then start up again.
+But if you believe in a God of miracles… well… anything goes, so let’s move on.

 Corroborating eyewitness accounts?